lukasoppermann/veare-pre-next/storage/app/articles/160307-lumen-dingo-api-part-5.md

 ## Custom error formats with dingo api

 For errors we need to do something similar.
 Underneath the our new serializer setup in the `bootstrap/app.php` we need to call the `setErrorFormat` method on the `Dingo\Api\Exception\Handler`.
-The method takes the desired error format as its argument.
+The method takes the desired error format asit'sargument.
 The strings beginning with a colon (`:`) like `:message` will be replaced with the real content of the error.
 Now if we throw a `NOT_FOUND` exception, dingo will convert it to a valid json api error response.

 ```php
 // set up error format